hieple19/guitar-ear-training/README.md

 Interface
     - Add a logo which will lead to landing page
     - Add clue mode which will allow the player to play every chord and compare to actual chord in game
-    - Add a pop-up box to keep track of player progress
+    - Add a pop-up box to keep track of player progress (IN PROGRESS)

 Function:
     - May limit each game to 10 chords?
 Endless mode?